ojhaugen15/romaji_translations/README.md

 https://lingoduo.substack.com

-(The latter link includes some of my latin work, which for the time being is only hosted there.)
+(The latter link includes some of my work on other languages.)